jkkummerfeld/website-source/content/post/2019-07-10_Disentanglement.md

 ### Acknowledgments

 This project has been going since I started at Michigan as a postdoc funded by a grant from IBM.
-The final paper is the result of collaboration with a largre group of people from Michigan and IBM.
+The final paper is the result of collaboration with a large group of people from Michigan and IBM.
 Thank you!

 ## Citation